Banco Latino: History

 The Bank was controlled initially by a pool of French banks and the Banca Commerciale Italiana in Milan, with a CEO (the most famous was the French Jahn) and his vice presidents (as Pompeo D'Ambrosio) who did executive functions of "technical" financial management.

-Since 1974, Pedro R. Tinoco Jr, former Minister of Finance of the first government of Rafael Caldera, was named president of the Bank.
+Since 1974, Pedro Tinoco, former Minister of Finance of the first government of Rafael Caldera, was named president of the Bank.
 Under his tenure the name was changed to the institution, first to "Banco Latinoamericano de Venezuela" and then to "Banco Latino".

 With Pedro Tinoco managing the Bank began to be politicized, despite strong opposition from the managers like D'Ambrosio (related to the original French and Italian banks that founded the bank in the fifties), who were 'technical' experts in banking issues.
 In that period, the Franco-Italian Bank "Sudameris", still maintained a 20% stake, which it sold in 1990 (when started to appear clearly a terrible crisis for the bank).

-However in the late '70s, during the first administration of former President Carlos Andrés Perez, the Banco Latino became known as the bank of the "12 apostles".
+However in the late 1970s, during the first administration of former President Carlos Andrés Pérez, the Banco Latino became known as the bank of the "12 apostles".
 Indeed were called as "apostles" a group of businessmen who were very close to the government.
 Their fortunes were related to public works contracts, trade, industry, banking and media.

 After leading the bank for over 15 years and expand it to all economic sectors, in February 1989, at the beginning of the second government of Carlos Andrés Pérez, Pedro Tinoco was appointed chairman of the Central Bank of Venezuela.
 During the almost four years that Tinoco led the Central bank, Banco Latino rose from fifth to second place among commercial banks in Venezuela and to the top in Venezuelan and savings deposits.